RaydAlsayf/multi-language-support-project/README.md

 - **Automatic Redirection**: Automatically redirect to the default language if no language is specified or if an unsupported language is detected.
 - **Translation Management**: Seamlessly manage translations using `ngx-translate`.
 - **Guard Implementation**: Ensure valid language routes with a custom guard.
+- **Language Toggle**: Quickly toggle between Arabic and English with a single function.

 ## Scenarios Covered